ckeditor/ckeditor5/docs/getting-started/integrations-cdn/next-js.md

 * `ckeditor5` &ndash; package with open-source plugins and features.
 * `ckeditor5-premium-features` &ndash; package with premium plugins and features.

-Depending on your configuration and chosen plugins, you may need to install the first or both packages.
+Depending on your configuration and selected plugins, you may need to install only the first one or both.

 ```bash
 npm install ckeditor5 ckeditor5-premium-features